SP5555/simple-neural-network/neural_network/optimizers/README.md

 ```math
 w_{t+1} =w_{t} -\eta _{scaled}\frac{\partial L}{\partial w_{t}}
 ```

+Noticed something?
+Yes. **RMSprop** is like **SGD**.
+It is also a "drunk-man" optimizer but with a little more sense, knowing how far it should step.

 ## Adaptive Gradient (AdaGrad)

 **Adaptive Gradient** has a special term that accumulates the squared of gradients (meaning it is never negative) that grows slowly throughout the training.